fahimhkhan/csapptemplate1/README.md

 ## Prerequisites

-* You must have Xcode installed
+* You must have Xcode installed on a Apple Mac computer.

-* You must have a valid Apple Developer ID
+* You should have a valid Apple Developer ID to distribute the app.

 * The demo app requires a camera and must be executed on a real iOS device.
 You can build it and run with the iPhone Simulator but the app raises a camera not found exception.